How to Clear Your Record of a DUI

 Getting a DUI can be a scary process, and it can have very serious consequences.
 If police suspect you are driving under the influence of drugs or alcohol, you will be pulled over and asked to submit to a breathalyzer or field sobriety test.
 You do have the right to refuse to take the tests, but prosecutors can still base a potential DUI charge on other evidence at the scene, such as officer observations and eyewitness testimony.
-Your refusal to submit to a test could be used against you if the case goes to trial.
+Your refusal to submit to a test could also be used against you if the case goes to trial.

-In Texas and Mississippi, for example, DUI convictions cannot be removed from record, although many other offenses can be.
-In Arizona, on the other hand, courts can “set aside” and eventually discharge the DUI.
+In Texas and Mississippi, for example, DUI convictions cannot be removed from your record, although many other offenses can be while in Arizona, courts can set aside and eventually discharge the DUI.
 Yet other states have a more nuanced approach, agreeing to expunge (or not) on the basis of the sentence handed down at the DUI conviction, as opposed to doing so on the nature of the DUI offense itself.
-An example of this would be granting the expungement if you only received and completed a deferred sentence; completing the period of probation.
+An example of this would be granting the expungement if you only received and completed a deferred sentence and completed the period of probation.

 - You must have complied with all the requirements of the DUI probation.
 If anything happened that violated the terms of your probation, there is a high chance you will not be able to get the DUI off your record.

-- Lastly, you cannot have a pending criminal issue facing you when you request the DUI expungement.
+- You cannot have a pending criminal issue facing you when you request the DUI expungement.
 If a judge determines that the reason for your expungement request is because you (or your attorney) are afraid it will be used against you in the other case, they will probably deny your request.

-Petitioning for an Expungement
+Petitioning for an DUI Expungement